jjaa-mp/desertsHomo/Observations.md

 From results:

 - **SNP count and frequency** (in process)
 - **Enrichment in Cerebrum and Cerebellum** We investigated the expression patterns across organs.
-Genes present in deserts showed enrichment for Cerebrum, Cerebellum, and Eye (neuroectoderm-derived structures), while no structures passed the significance threshold for genes present in AkeyPey.
+We observe that genes present in deserts and expressed in the Cerebrum, Cerebellum, and Eye (neuroectoderm-derived structures) are significantly different from the rest of structures, while no structures passed the significance threshold for genes present in AkeyPey.
   + Mean expression of genes in Akey higher in Cerebrum, Cerebellum and Eye; bigger difference when considering genes in Akey and Pey in Cerebrum and Cerebellum (stats pending).
   + *Cell type enrichment*.
 No significant results were found for any cell type in neither organ (Cerebrum, Cerebellum, Eye).
 - **414 structures** (in process).